dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-networkSecurity.md

 ### Important: VMs in these labs are not configured for autoshutdown and will run till manually shutdown or deleted.
 Make sure to shutdown or delete these labs when down practicing.
 ### Important: Azure Firewall is $1.25/hour, which is $30/day.
 Delete this resource as soon as you are done working with it.

+### Lab0 - Hydration
+0. The PowerShell script and instructions provided via the Word document

 ### Lab1 - Deploy network resources
 0. Lab introduction is in Word document
 1. If you want to deploy it via Visual Studio, then follow instructions in the Word document